 (CNN) — If you're planning to travel to Italy, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Italy has had some of the toughest restrictions on the planet during the pandemic, and is still one of the most cautious countries in Europe, despite a relaxation of most rules.

 Since June 1, all Covid-19 entry regulations have been dropped.
 This means that you no longer have to show proof of vaccination for entry, and also quashes the previous quarantine requirement for non-vaccinated arrivals.

 However, it is still one of the few countries to enforce a mask mandate on public transport, and there are stringent quarantine regulations for those who test positive.

 What's on offer in Italy

-This is one of Europe's big hitters, known for its historic cities of art such as Florence, one-off wonders such as Venice and the seat of the Roman Catholic Church in Rome.
+This is one of Europe's big travel hitters, known for its historic cities of art such as Florence, one-off wonders such as Venice and the seat of the Roman Catholic Church at Vatican City, situation inside Italy's capital of Rome.

 Incredible food, fantastic wine, unspoiled countryside and a string of beach resorts mean it's always in demand.

 Since June 1, the Covid-19 entry regulations have been dropped.
 Everyone can enter Italy now, and arrivals no longer have to show vaccination status, meaning that the quarantine requirement for the unvaccinated no longer exists.